Ketoprak Recipe (Indonesian Vermicelli Salad With Spicy Peanut Sauce)

 peanut sauce in a blender

-Try and taste the sauce.
-It should taste rich, spicy, garlicky, sweet, and salty all at the same time.
-And feel free to make some adjustments according to your taste.
-Especially when it comes to chilies.
+Try the sauce.
+It should be rich, spicy, garlicky, sweet, and salty all at once.
+Feel free to make adjustments to suit your taste, especially with the chilies.

-The last thing you want to prepare is the crackers.
-But this one is optional.
-Traditionally, Jakartan people use onion crackers – crackers that are made of rice and have an onion flavor.
-But you can use rice crackers.
-You can even use the ready-made ones from the shop!ย
+The last thing you want to prepare is the crackers, but they’re optional.
+Traditionally, Jakartan people use onion crackers—rice crackers with an onion flavor.
+But you can also use rice crackers.
+You can even use the ready-made ones from the shop!

 So now you have everything ready to assemble.